 10 × 4.5 = 1 × c Find the cross products.

 The child-sized dress is 45 inches long.

-The length of the actual ship is meters
+The actual length of the car is meters